Skip links

 Twitter, Reddit, and TikTok now move markets.
 A single tweet from Elon Musk once moved Bitcoin 20% in minutes.
 Viral negative content creates cascading sell-offs.

-Viral negative content → panic selling → price drops → more negative content → more selling.
+The mechanism is simple: Viral negative content → panic selling → price drops → more negative content → more selling.
 It’s a feedback loop that amplifies declines.

-Reason 4: Technical Analysis and Chart Patterns
+Reason 4: Technical analysis and chart patterns

 Whether you believe in technical analysis or not, millions of traders do – and they act on these signals simultaneously, creating self-fulfilling prophecies.